 A national meeting was sanctioned by the French Aéro-Club and still appeared in lists published in May.
-There are no reports in the aviation press of any flights in Vichy on those dates, so the meeting was probably cancelled.
+There are no reports in the aviation press of any flights in Vichy on those dates, so the meeting was probably cancelled or postponed.

 Danziger Fest- und Flugwoche

 (Danzig, Germany, June 11th - 19th, 1910)

 Grade and Jeannin made non-competitive flight displays during the festival, which also included balloon and airplane model contests and many sports, musical and cultural events